5 Quick and Simple Ways to Reduce Caregiver Stress Through Gratitude

 Gratitude is about noticing that there are some good things in your life, no matter how difficult things get.

-Calling attention to the positive things helps you shift perspective and see that things are not always completely horrible.
+Calling attention to the positives helps you shift perspective and recognize that things are not always completely horrible.

 To make it easier to find a technique that works for you, try some suggestions from Lifehack’s fantastic list of 40 quick and simple ways to add gratitude into everyday life.